11 Perspective Taking Examples for Emotional Intelligence

 What Common Mistakes Do People Make With Perspective Taking?

-1. Thinking perspective taking means agreeing
+1. Thinking that perspective taking means agreeing

 It does not.